BooksPublicationsPressPerformancesAboutContact

 Deep Vellum · February 2023 · Poetry

-Interrogating anonymity, the archive, and the poetics of the unnamed.
-Winner of the 2023 Sturm Award for Excellence (Phi Beta Kappa, Virginia Tech); finalist for the 2024 Eric Hoffer Book Award.
+Winner of the 2023 Sturm Award at Virginia Tech.
+Finalist for the 2024 Eric Hoffer Book Award.

 Winter Phoenix cover